gabrielmoisesa/speakers-api/README.md

-# Talkers Api 🗣️
+# Talkers API 🗣️

-The Talkers Api is a simple REST API designed for managing a collection of talkers.
+The Talkers API is a simple REST API designed for managing a collection of talkers.
 It provides basic CRUD (Create, Read, Update, Delete) operations to interact with talker data.
 This API is ideal for applications that require a backend system to handle speaker profiles, interviews, or any scenario where managing talkers' information is essential.

 <details>
   <summary>Table of Contents</summary>